fermyon/developer/content/cloud/noops-sql-db.md

 ### Prepare a NoOps SQL Database

-Since `--sqlite` is not supported on `spin cloud deploy`, we recommend using the `execute` command in your application's source code to create a table.
+We recommend using the `execute` command in your application's source code to create a table.
 For example, in this routing function we use the Rust SDK to check if the table exists.
 If it doesn't, then we create one:

 ```rust
 #[http_component]